 2 Coordinate Systems

-The goal of this class is to learn how to describe the motion of object using math.
-To do so, we must first learn how to describe the position of an object.
+Our goal for this book is to be able to describe the motion of objects using math.
+This is the foundational skill that enables our modern world to exist.
+Our first step must be for us to learn how to describe the position of an object.
 We do this using a coordinate system.
 A coordinate system lays down a grid over the space we are interested in, with each point in the space getting assigned an “address.”
 Let’s go through this in the next video.

 Let us quickly highlight the key points:

-• When setting a coordinate system, you are always free to choose any point as the origin.
+• When setting a coordinate system you are free to choose any point as the origin.

 • The address for a point A is (A_x,A_y).
 A_x is referred to as the x-coordinate, and A_y is the y-coordinate.
 Starting from the origin: